15 Best Things to Do in Jervis Bay

 Hyams Beach

-Hyams Beach is perhaps the most popular and most well-known beach in the Jervis Bay area, and for good reasons.
+Hyams Beach is arguably the most popular and well-known beach in the Jervis Bay area, and for good reason.

-Hyams Beach is located just north of the Jervis Bay Territory and is accessible via Naval College Road, followed by Booderee Avenue.
+Located just north of the Jervis Bay Territory, Hyams Beach is easily accessible via Naval College Road and Booderee Avenue.

 9. Hole in the Wall